andy-blum/andy-blum/src/articles/2024-01-21_DDEV-for-js.md

 ## Why would I use DDEV instead of a Node or Python server directly?

 If you're successfully developing with some other solution running on a localhost port, you might be fine sticking with that.
-In my experience, however, there are a couple of significant downsides and painpoints to working from a node process running in the terminal:
+In my experience, there are a couple of significant downsides and pain-points to working from a node process running in the terminal:

 1. The process has to continue un-interrupted.
 If you're an obsessive tab-closer like me, you've probably accidentally quit a running process once or twice.
 It's not a huge problem to start the process back up, but if you're running the process inside a container you can't accidentally quit it.